Hydroplane72/CSD310-Project/Milestone 1 Work/Milestone1Work-mrr.md

 - A customer may want to book for multiple people at a time
 - If the Family member is not of age, then we will want to get a waiver signed
 - An ECommerce site will need 2FA abilities
+- Customer Account status's will not expand in the future
+- FamilyMember Relationship should be a look up table but for simplicity I am not doing that.
+- Depending on the language of the Waiver you may not need to know if the child or the parent signed the form.
+You could technically go off of if the "ParentMemberID" is filled in to know if the waiver is for a child.
+This would mean SignedByParent and SignedByChild would not be needed.
+- Trip.Region should be a look up table
+- Booking.Status should be a look up table
+- Equipment "Category" and "Condition" should be look up tables
+- TwoFactorMethod could be normalized into a look up table, but then in the future if you wanted to add new 2FA something, you would have to add it there.
+- Staff.Role should be a look up table and should also stay in parity with Database Roles to keep things as simple as possible.
+- There is not a "TripAssignment" table to assign staff to trips.
+I am assuming that employees will be assigned to all trips anyways and there is no need for a designated "lead".

 ## Entities & Attributes